centiservice/matssocket/README.md

 * **Persistent session-based setup, no per-request headers**: WebSockets are by their nature persistent, so each message does not need a heap of headers - the authentication and thus identification of the user is only done at session setup (and when reauthenticating if using authentication with expiry).

-* **Low overhead protocol, small envelopes**: The system messages are compact, and the envelopes which carries the data messages are tiny.
+* **Low overhead protocol, small envelopes**: The system messages are few and compact, and the envelopes which carries the data messages are tiny.

 * **Compression by default**: All browsers implement the compression extension of WebSockets, thus the wire size is as short as can be.